Regardless of what you are downloading (or importing) …

 - First you simply open the file you are downloading.
-But before you do the happy dance that ‘technology worked’ there’s one more step if you want to continually be able to access that file without having to go back to the link that opened the file.
+But there’s one more step if you want to continually be able to access that file without having to go back to the link that opened the file.

-On a smart phone look for this icon usually at the bottom not the top of the phone and click on it.
+- On a smart phone look for this icon usually at the bottom, not the top, of the phone and click on it.
 After you download your eBook from the links above (I recommend to your smart phone), look for the icon to save or send a file at the top or bottom of your phone on the FIRST page of the eBook.
-Did you know that once you scroll past the first page of an eBook this save/share icon disappears?
+Once you scroll past the first page of an eBook this save/share icon disappears?
 So if you don’t see it, be sure to scroll back up to the top of the document.

-Depending on your phone, I am familiar with the iphone and not other smart phones, but I think they are all pretty similar, this is your next step.
-Once you have touched the ‘save’ icon, your phone will present multiple options at the bottom of the phone , for where to save your eBook, usually including the following:
+Once you have touched the ‘save’ icon, your phone will present multiple options at the bottom of the phone (for the iphone), for where to save your eBook, usually including the following:

 - iBooks – have you ever noticed it looks like an image of the 10 commandments? (or the equivalent on Android phones, etc.)

 - Dropbox, iCloud, GoogleDrive, and other cloud products.

 iBooks is the easiest place to store it because it puts the eBook in your library with all of your other books and you don’t have to select a file.

 For those visual learners, here is what to expect on an iphone when you download your colors for example.

 From the first page choose the save icon (pictured left below) and then you will see options presented to choose where to save your eBook (pictured right below).
 Once the eBook is put in iBooks for example, you won’t have to go through this process again.
 You will just pull up iBooks and this eBook will be sitting on a shelf like a book.
 It’s very handy if you haven’t used it before.